kumatt/kuma-Plan/README.md

 - Edit in 9 july 2018，I hope to introduce the STAR rule to improve my plan
 - Edit in 10 july 2018，Optimization of text content for version 1.0.1
-- Edit in 25 july 2018，add 'question' module
+- Edit in 25 july 2018，add 'Question' module in version 2.0.0
-- Edit in 31 july 2018，delete 'Estimate' module
+- Edit in 31 july 2018，delete 'Estimate' module in version 2.0.0

 # 备选项目：